 Apply for Business Loan @ low interest rate Apply Now

 2. Working Capital Loan

 These loans are availed by small businesses to meet the short-term needs of liquid cash.
 When there is a dearth of cash required for daily operations, a working capital loan can be hugely resourceful.
-Business funding is granted for half to one year and interest rates range from anywhere between 12%-16% depending on the assessment of credit risk of a business.
+Business funding is granted for half to one year and interest rates range from anywhere between 12%-16% p.a. depending on the assessment of credit risk of a business.